dd86k/alicedbg/README.md

 To attach to a live process, use the `--pid PID` option, where PID is a Process ID.

+Examples:
+- Spawn process
+  - Windows: `alicedbg test.exe`
+  - Posix: `alicedbg ./test`
+- Attach to process: `alicedbg --pid 3428`

 ### Dumper

 To invoke the object dumper, use `--dump PATH`, where PATH is a file path to a binary image.

+Examples:
+- Dump headers: `alicedbg --dump alicedbg.exe`

 ## Documentation

-See the repository's Wiki for further information.
+For information about compilation, internal structures, support, see the repository's Wiki for further information.

 ## License